coderstar1234/discover-name/README.md

 - Modal: displays a larger version of the photo and detailed information when a user clicks on a photo.<br>

-- Smooth scrolling: allows users to smoothly scroll through the website.<br>
+- Smooth scrolling: allows users to smoothly scroll through the website.
 <h1 align="center">Usage🧩</h1>

 - To use Discover, simply open the website in your web browser and start browsing the photos.